 If you want a middle-of-the-road design from a trusted retailer made with long-lasting quality in mind, L.L.
 Bean is precisely the brand to shop.
 Note the use of comfortable stretch fabric and the tried-and-true fit.

-We talk often about the details making the difference with an outfit, particularly as you dress to head back to the office, so make sure your ensemble is on-point from head-to-toe.
+Details make the difference with an outfit, particularly as you dress to head back to the office, so make sure your ensemble is on-point from head-to-toe.
+I always say that the right pair of socks is certainly no exception.
 For starters, opt for socks that you wouldn’t wear to the gym – no athletic socks with these looks, folks.

 Gold Toe makes it easy to hit all the right marks, using comfortable, soft mercerized cotton and nylon for both durability and a smooth feel on your foot, and the brand’s signature reinforced heel and toe are also markers of top-notch design.